public-accountability/littlesis-rails/DEVELOPMENT.md

 ## Development

-LittleSis is developed using docker
+LittleSis is developed using Docker

+### Build the application

 Clone this repo: `git clone https://github.com/public-accountability/littlesis-rails`